Watch video: Athletic Motion Golf coaches Mike Granato and Shaun Webb explain lag and wrist angles.

 If you want a detailed introduction to wrist angles, read this HackMotion article – INTRO TO WRIST ANGLES.

 A lot of players think that if you are not holding on to the lag as long as you can you are “casting”, but that is not always the case if you are also rotating your body correctly.
 Players who try to create more lag by too much extending (cupping) the lead wrist will struggle with controlling the clubface.

 Amateur vs Tour Player - Wrist Extension Data

 HackMotion wrist graph is an excellent way of analyzing wrist motion during the transition phase.
 Look at the graph below.
 The green dotted line is tour player’s wrist extension and solid green line is typical amateur’s wrist extension pattern.

-Tour player – Gradual decrease of are better at keeping the wrist extension flat and then gradually flexing (bowing) the wrist until impact.
+Tour player – better at keeping the wrist extension stable and then gradually flexing (bowing) the wrist until impact.

 Even though both players arrived to a similar position at impact the pro will do it more consistently and with better control of the clubface.